Search element - Quick search bar

 • refusal to feed

-• coughing a lot or wheezing 2,3
+• coughing or wheezing during feeds 2,3

 If your baby fusses, cries a lot and arches their back, people might tell you that your baby has 'reflux'.
 However, if your baby doesn’t have the symptoms listed above, they are unlikely to have reflux disease.